internet-sicherheit/bloxberg-matlab/README.md

 ## Description

-This is a Proof of Concept to certify and verify Matlab reseach data with the Bloxberg Network.
+This is a Proof of Concept to certify and verify Matlab reseach data with the [bloxberg](https://bloxberg.org/) network.
 This API can be used to verify the existence of a certain file in a specific point of time without sharing the file or its content itself.